ReferenceAvo CodegenLibrary codegen

 }

 process(event:) returns [String: AvoDestinationEvent].
-It throws AvoVerificationError when validation fails and strict is on; otherwise it logs via NSLog and continues.
+In development and staging it throws AvoVerificationError when validation fails and strict is on, otherwise it logs via NSLog and continues.
+In production, runtime validation is skipped entirely — process(event:) never throws or logs.
+Returns an empty dictionary in noop mode.

 TypeScript